 Bird & Butterfly Garden

-When creating a birds and butterfly garden, the primary consideration is how your garden will provide access to food, nesting, and water.
+When outdoor plant shopping for a bird and butterfly garden, the primary consideration is how your outdoor garden plants will provide access to food, nesting, and water.
 Pollinators require lots of pollen and nectar rich plants that are close together and planted in large masses.
-This means your garden will be filled with colorful annuals and perennials, with at least a few different flowers in bloom throughout every season.
+This means your garden will be filled with colorful annuals and perennials plants, with at least a few different flowers in bloom throughout every season.

 For their nesting areas, pollinators will use an old log, a prefabricated nesting box, or even just bare dirt.
 An insect nesting area is also an important foraging opportunity for birds that may be resting in nearby trees and shrubs.
 Both birds and pollinators will enjoy a water feature in the garden.

 Running water will create a pleasant sound that also attracts birds to the area, but even a still pool of water will provide an opportunity for birds and butterflies alike to stop for a quick bath.
 Creating a habitat garden in your own yard can help support birds and pollinators throughout your community, and are relatively inexpensive and low-maintenance.
 Fragrant edibles such as lavender, rosemary, basil, and thyme can also be an excellent addition to a bird and butterfly garden.

 Steps on How-To Create a Bird & Butterfly Garden

 1. Identify how much space you have to plant your bird and butterfly garden.

 2. Ask one of our horticultural experts which plants are the best at attracting these visitors.